Can I telephone my order through to you or post you a cheque?

 Not in January or February.
 Our shop and internet site are very busy in December and we are overwhelmed with other business so please order your cake early.
 In January and early February we take our annual break and are unable to supply cakes.
 Also, suppliers often sell out of certain cheeses at Christmas so we cannot always obtain normal stock in the early part of the year.
 To avoid any cakes getting lost in the chaos of Christmas our last despatch date is mid-December.
 The cheeses will need to be kept refrigerated until the Christmas or New Year wedding by, either the venue, or yourselves.How much notice do I need to give?

-Usually a month, but we do prefer as much notice as possible, especially if we need to discuss your requirements at length.
+Ideally a month, but we do prefer as much notice as possible, especially if we need to discuss your requirements at length.
+We can provide cakes with less notice - just order a cake and we will email you very quickly as to whether we can supply or not.
 To provide quotations, we always require the date of the wedding and the number of guests.
 We also need a name and address for delivery of the cheeses and your credit card details when you place your order in the wedding section of our internet shop.
 We do not charge your credit card (except for a £50 deposit) until we have packed the cheeses ready for despatch.
 For cakes which cost less than £100, we take full payment when you order.
 We use a courier for a next day service and normally work to the following timescale:

 If a wedding is on a Saturday, we will despatch the cheeses on the Wednesday before the wedding so that, ideally, they arrive on the Thursday.
 This allows for the courier to take two days to deliver the cheese, which has been known to happen occasionally.
 Similarly, we suggest a Tuesday despatch date if the wedding is on a Friday.